denysgerasymuk799/True_news_finder/README.md

 - Input a title and text of your article. which you want to checker and find similar articles
 - Choose the best articles for use or use sort by date button
 - Enjoy:)

+# Documentation  :notebook_with_decorative_cover:

+Documentation for this application can be found in my_docs/build/html/index.html

 # Contribution: